-The candidate must pick up all forms in person or the candidate's representative must present a letter of specific authorization, signed by the candidate.
+Yes, provided that the candidate authorization form is completed.
 This statement must contain the candidate's name, the office he or she is seeking, and party affiliation, if applicable.
-The statement shall include language indicating that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered to the elections official of the county of the candidate's residence by 5:00 p.m. on the 88th day prior to the primary election, which in this case is December 6, 2019.
+The statement shall include language indicating that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered to the elections official of the county of the candidate's residence by 5:00 p.m. on the 88th day prior to the General election, which in this case is August 7, 2020.
 That statement shall be retained by the elections official.